Abdul-Kerim Edilov: Relationship with Ramzan Kadyrov

 Edilov was associated with Ramzan Kadyrov, the leader of Chechnya.
 In his political career, Edilov served as deputy prime minister of Chechnya.
 In September 2022, allegations of drug use surfaced, leading to speculation about Edilov's standing within Kadyrov's inner circle.
 Following these allegations, Edilov's public appearances and social media activity significantly diminished.

 On 23 November 2022, it was officially announced that Edilov had resigned from his position as deputy prime minister, a decision stated to be made "at his own initiative".
 The lack of clarity surrounding the circumstances of his resignation and subsequent reduction in public visibility contributed to rumors about a potential estrangement from Kadyrov.

 Death

-Edilov died under mysterious circumstances after a "falling out" with the current Russian dictator's family at the age of 31 in December 2022.
+Edilov died under mysterious circumstances after a "falling out" with Chechen leader Ramzan Kadyrov's family at the age of 31 in December 2022.
 His death was reported by Chechen opposition movements, leading to speculation about the cause and manner of his death.